 Where your tour starts: Libreville, Gabon.

-Transfers on arrival: On arrival in Libreville, guests will be met by an African Waters English speaking representative and transferred to the domestic flight terminal.
-The flight from Libreville to Port Gentil takes 30min and guests will overnight here.
-The one night accommodation in Port Gentil is not included in the tour cost.
+Transfers on arrival: On arrival in Libreville, guests will be met by an African Waters English speaking representative and transferred to a hotel of your choice, pre-booked on your behalf by the African Waters office.

 Type of accommodation: Rustic Wooden Lodge – rooms are shared, with en suite bathrooms, and air-conditioning

 Boats: Yes – Fishing in the estuary is done from a boat.
 All sea fishing is done on foot in the surf.